 Welcome to the Crown Country Inn

-near Ludlow and Craven Arms in Shropshire.
+near Ludlow, Craven Arms and many other areas in South Shropshire.

 The Crown is a Grade II listed